telerik/kendo-react/README.md

 ## Common Support Questions

+### Can I use KendoReact for free?

+KendoReact Free is a free version of the [KendoReact component library](https://www.telerik.com/kendo-react-ui?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) that includes over 50 customizable, enterprise-grade components.
+The free React component library includes essential components such as a performant [React data grid](https://www.telerik.com/kendo-react-ui/components/grid?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme), [React date inputs](https://www.telerik.com/kendo-react-ui/components/dateinputs?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme), dropdowns, buttons and more, with features such as theming, accessibility, and localization.

+All components included in KendoReact Free are part of KendoReact (premium) and, with a few exceptions (see [React UI Components with Both Free and Premium Functionality](https://www.telerik.com/kendo-react-ui/components/free#react-ui-components-with-both-free-and-premium-functionality)), each component's full functionality is free.

 ### Where can I find help?

 1. For community support we recommend asking questions on our [public forum](https://www.telerik.com/forums/kendo-ui-react) or Stack Overflow using the [kendo-react-ui tag](http://stackoverflow.com/questions/tagged/kendo-react-ui).
-1. KendoReact license holders can use our official support channel to [submit support tickets](https://www.telerik.com/account/support-tickets).
+1. KendoReact license holders can use our official support channel to [submit support tickets](https://www.telerik.com/account/support-center/contact-us/technical-support?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme).

 ### How do I report a bug?

 If you want to report a bug with KendoReact, please start by reviewing [this repo’s issue tracker](https://github.com/telerik/kendo-react/issues) to make sure your issue has not already been reported.
 If you can’t find your issue there, please follow the following reproduction steps:

-1. Find an example in [the KendoReact documentation](https://www.telerik.com/kendo-react-ui/components/) that looks similar to your use case.
+1. Find an example in [the KendoReact documentation](https://www.telerik.com/kendo-react-ui/components/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) that looks similar to your use case.
 1. Open that example in StackBlitz by using the **EDIT IN STACKBLITZ** button.
 1. Fork the StackBlitz project by using the **FORK** button at the top of the StackBlitz interface.
 1. Modify the code in your StackBlitz project so that it shows the issue you’re having with KendoReact.
 Try to include the minimum possible amount of code.